Starch gelatinization

 Starch gelatinization is a process of breaking down of intermolecular bonds of starch molecules in the presence of water and heat, allowing the hydrogen bonding sites (the hydroxyl hydrogen and oxygen) to engage more water.
 This irreversibly dissolves the starch granule in water.
-Water does acts as a plasticizer.
+Water acts as a plasticizer.

+Process

-Three main processes happen to the starch granule: granule swelling, crystallite or double helical melting, and amylose leaching.
+Three main processes happen to the starch granule: granule swelling, crystallite and double-helical melting, and amylose leaching.